Intent to Register Questions

 I have taken more than two 1000-level Math courses.
 How will you calculate my admission average for Honors?

-Typically, we will select the best two of your Math courses, and the others will be considered as an elective course.
+Typically, we will select the best two of your Math courses, and the others will be considered as elective courses.

 Back to top

-To enter the Honors program, students must meet the minimum requirements, which includes MOS 1021A/B and 1023A/B. If by the adjudication period in May, you have not completed the minimum requirements, you will be ineligible to enter Honors and will have to request Honors on your next Intent to Register.
+To enter the Honours program, students must meet the minimum requirements, which includes MOS 1021A/B and 1023A/B. If by the adjudication period in May, you have not completed the minimum requirements, you will be ineligible to enter Honours and will have to request Honours the following your of Intent to Register.
+In this case, you would register in a Specialization for now, and may switch into Honours the following year.

 No, you are already deemed eligible for Honors so you may progress into another Honors.